salvatorecordiano/cordiano.com/cordiano.com/_posts/2022-03-11-introducing-git-switch-and-git-restore.md

 The last command does two things:

-- revert your working copy to HEAD
+- revert your working copy to HEAD;
-- unstage previously staged work
+- unstage previously staged work.

 That's all Folks!